Measurement incompatibility and quantum steering via linear programming: Applications to measurement incompatibility

 \subsubsection{Fibonacci projective measurements}

-For every $m \in \mathbb{N}$, consider the set of measurements $\{M_{a|x}\}_{x = 1}^m$ where the projector $M_{1|x}$ is represented in the Bloch sphere by the vector $r_x \cos((x-1)\phi)\hat{i} + r_x \sin((x-1)\phi)\hat{j} + [1 - (x-1)/(m-1)]\hat{k}$, with $r = \sqrt{1 - [1 - (x-1)/(m-1)]^2}$ and $\phi = \pi(\sqrt{5} - 1)$.
+For every $m \in \mathbb{N}$, consider the set of measurements $\{M_{a|x}\}_{x = 1}^m$ where the projector $M_{1|x}$ is represented in the Bloch sphere by the vector $r_x \cos((x-1)\phi)\hat{i} + r_x \sin((x-1)\phi)\hat{j} + [1 - (x-1)/(m-1)]\hat{k}$, with $r_x = \sqrt{1 - [1 - (x-1)/(m-1)]^2}$ and $\phi = \pi(\sqrt{5} - 1)$.
 This distribution of measurements in the Bloch sphere is inspired by the Fibonacci lattice \cite{gonzalez2010fibonacci}, and, for each $m$, these measurements are close to the most incompatible ones \cite{bavaresco17}.

-In \cref{fig:qubit_proj,tab:hfib_incomp_rob}, we give their incompatibility robustness for several values of $m$, using both the techniques developed in this work and, whenever possible, the SDP \eqref{eq:main_SDP}.
+In \cref{fig:qubit_proj,tab:hfib_incomp_rob}, we compute the incompatibility robustness of sets of measurements generated in this way for several values of $m$, using both the techniques developed in this work and, whenever possible, the SDP \eqref{eq:main_SDP}.
+It is known that, for any $m$, the incompatibility robustness of such measurements is lower bounded by $1/2$ \cite{werner89} (see also \cite{zhang2024, renner2024} for recent developments), and we can interestingly observe the convergence to such a value when the number of measurements $m$ grows.

 We also exhibit the corresponding execution times, estimated using a 8-core Intel$^\circledR$ Core$^{\text{TM}}$ i5-10400H with 64GB of RAM, and using Mosek~\cite{MOSEK} as the solver for both the linear and semidefinite programs.
 As the set of states $\{\rho_\lambda\}$, required to run the linear program \eqref{eq:main_LP}, we use three polytopes from \cref{tab:sloane_shr}.
 To each of them, we also added the vertices $\pm \hat{z}$, which increases the performance of the method, as we have empirically observed.
 Another empirical observation is the fact that the execution time of the LP in general seems to depend on the alignment between the considered set of measurements and the chosen polytope.
 We believe this is the reason why in our examples the execution time does not monotonically increase when more Fibonacci measurements are considered.